-Set out below is a consolidated balance sheet at 30 June The establishment of the PESOP was approved by the and the Peet Limited PPRP was approved by shareholders at the 2008 AGM.
+The establishment of the PESOP was approved by the Board and shareholders during the 2004 financial year and the Peet Limited PPRP was approved by shareholders at the 2008 AGM.
 Employees of any Group Company (including Executive Directors) will be eligible to participate in the PESOP and/or PPRP at the discretion of the Board.